 - Your baby will still need to feed about every two to two and a half hours, although he may go three hours.
 The normal range is anything from eight to twelve feedings in twenty-four hours (West 2010).

-- Your baby may now spend less time at each nursing session because he has become more efficient at the breast and therefore requires less time to milk it effectively.
+- Your baby may now spend less time at each nursing session because he has become more efficient at the breast and therefore requires less time to milk it effectively (Rapley and Murkett 2012).
 He may also only need to nurse one side per feeding, rather than both sides as he may have done before.
 Always offer the second side but don't worry if your baby doesn't seem to want it or need it.

 - At this point, most babies, whether breast or formula-fed still need to feed once or twice during the night.

 - "By month 2, babies' mouths are much bigger so they find it easier to latch on" (Cave and Fertleman 2012).
 Consequently, you may find that any over-supply or latching problems begin to correct themselves naturally around now.

 - From now until 4 months old, your baby should nurse at least 6 times per 24 hour period.

 - If you choose to get your baby vaccinated they will have their first vaccination around now.
 By breastfeeding you are enhancing your baby's antibody response, strengthening the effectiveness of the vaccine (Silfverdal.
 SA et al).
 Nursing during the vaccination process will also offer your baby a unique level of pain relief (Tansky.C and Lindberg.
 CE).

 - Perhaps you’re noticing that your baby looks slimmer than their formula fed peers?
 Studies have shown that breastfed babies become noticeably leaner beginning around 2–3 months in comparison to formula-fed babies (Kramer et al., 2004)

 - By breastfeeding exclusively for 2 months, your child now has a lower risk of food allergy at 3 years old (NCT).